Primal Instincts

 Blizzard.
 All other creatures treat the area inside the stormy aura as difficult terrain until the beginning of your next turn.

 Gale.
-Any creature you hit with an attack is pushed up to 10 feet to any other place within the stormy aura (chosen by you) as if moved by a powerful wind.
+Any creature you hit with an attack this turn is pushed up to 10 feet to any other place within the stormy aura (chosen by you) as if moved by a powerful wind.

 Sandstorm.
-All other creatures in your stormy aura take fire damage equal to your rage potency at the end of your turn.
+All other creatures in your stormy aura take fire damage equal to your rage potency.

 Spellbreaker Fury

-When you use your persistent rage, you have advantage on saving throws against spells while raging.
+When you use your persistent rage, you have advantage on saving throws against magic and spells while raging.

 Stampeding Rage

-Starting at 11th level, you can increase your walking speed by 15 feet for the duration of your rage (no action required).
+When you enter your rage, you can increase your walking speed by 15 feet until the end of your turn.

-Howling attack.
-On a hit, you can attempt to frighten creatures within 30 feet of you with a terrifying howl.
+Once during your rage, you can attempt to frighten creatures within 60 feet of you with a terrifying howl when you reduce another creature to 0 hit points or score a critical hit.
 Each creature of your choice that can hear you within 60 feet of you must make a Wisdom saving throw or become frightened of you for 1 minute.
 An affected creature can repeat this save at the end of each of their turns, ending this effect on themselves on a success.
 Once a creature has succeeded on this saving throw, it is immune to this effect for 24 hours.

 War Dance